katcipis/katcipis.github.io/_drafts/restless-restfull.md

 which states some interactions where possible or not, the protocol embedded that on the answers.
-This does not solve all problems on earth, but it was the first time that I was actually feeling good about this REST stuff, life was good.
+This does not solve all problems on earth, but it was the first time that I was actually feeling good about this REST stuff, life was good (who doesn't like opaque stuff ? opaque URL's rlz !).

 After some time I even started to feel stupid on how I did not get the HATEOAS idea before.
 What is great about navigating in the internet